abdullah5abid/Gym-App/README.md

   python3 -m venv env
 ```

-Activate virtual Environment Either you can use conda env or python env
+Activate virtual Environment either you can use conda env or python env

 Open terminal to run the project